v-rajagt/IntuneDocs/intune/apps/apps-configure-chrome-android.md

     - **Managed Bookmarks**: `[{"toplevel_name": "My managed bookmarks folder"  },  {"url": "baidu.com",   "name": "Baidu"},  {"url": "youtube.com", "name": "Youtube"},  {"name": "Chrome links",  "children": [{"url": "chromium.org", "name": "Chromium"},    {"url": "dev.chromium.org", "name": "Chromium Developers"}]}]`
     - **Incognito mode availability**: `Incognito mode disabled`

+    Once the configuration settings are added using the configuration designer, they will be listed in a table.

     ![Common settings](~/apps/media/apps-configure-chrome-android/common-settings.png)

     The above setting create bookmarks and allow access to all websites except `baidu.com`, `yahoo.com` and `chrome://`.

 5. Click **OK** and **Add** to add your configuration policy to Intune.
 6. Assign this configuration policy to a user group.
 For more inforamtion, see [Assign apps to groups with Microsoft Intune](~/apps/apps-deploy.md).